Checkers Data Breech Class Action: Claim 20 Dollars – NO Proof Needed

 No. If you do not have receipts, then you can still file a claim.

 How much will I get back?

 If you made a credit or debit card purchase at an affected Checkers location during timeframe specified, then you can make a claim.
 And, receive four (4) restaurant vouchers of $5.00, valid for one (1) year and freely transferable.
-You must complete the attestation and sign the Claim Form below.
+You must complete the attestation and sign the Claim Form on the official website.